Lieutenant Frank Drebin (Leslie Nielsen)

 - Bald of Evil: Clearly has an onset of male pattern baldness.

 - Laser-Guided Karma: Gets blown up by the bomb that Rocco - whom he is backing - planned to use to blow up the Academy Award ceremony.
-Bonus points for his helicopter just happening to fly overhead when Rocco gets slingshotted through the roof.
+Bonus points for his private plane just happening to fly overhead when Rocco gets slingshotted through the roof.